scipy/scipy.org/www/content.rst

 Core Packages
 #############

-* Python_, the core language
+* Python_, a general purpose programming language.
+It is interpreted and dynamically typed and is very suited for interactive work and quick prototyping, while being powerful enough to write large applications in.
-* NumPy_, the fundamental package for numerical computation
+* NumPy_, the fundamental package for numerical computation.
+It defines the numerical array and matrix types and basic operations on them.
-* The SciPy library, a collection of numerical algorithms and domain-specific toolboxes
+* The `SciPy library <scipylib.html>`_, a collection of numerical algorithms and domain-specific toolboxes, including signal processing, optimization, statistics and much more.
 * Matplotlib_, a mature and popular plotting package, that provides publication-quality 2D plotting as well as rudimentary 3D plotting
 * pandas_, providing high-performance, easy to use data structures.
-* SymPy_, supporting symbolic mathematics
+* SymPy_, for symbolic mathematics and computer algebra.
-* IPython_, a heavily enhanced version of the Python interactive interpreter designed with scientific and parallel computing in mind
+* IPython_, a rich interactive interface, letting you quickly process data and test ideas.
+The **IPython notebook** works in your web browser, allowing you to document your computation in an easily reproducible form.
-* nose_, a framework for testing code
+* nose_, a framework for testing Python code.

 Other packages
 ##############